Kadeko/VRCBreeze/README.md

 # VRCBreeze
 VRCBreeze allows you to create any bone move in the wind.
 Supports wind strength, direction and randomization!

-## **How it works:**
+## **Features:**
+1) Prefab uses 4 Contact Receivers, 1 Contact Sender, 2 Rotation Constraints, 3 Synced Parameters (2 float & 1 boolean) in total of 17 Synced Bits.

 1) This prefab generates 4 animations for the wind direction:\
    Forward `(+Z)`, Backward `(-Z)`, Left `(+X)` & Right `(-X)`
-   - Animations are bending the bones (with the help of Physbones) to create wind effect.
+   - Animations are bending the root bones (with the help of Physbones) to create wind effect.

-3) These 4 animations are automatically assigned into blend tree in `FX_Breeze.controller`.
+3) These 4 generated animations are automatically assigned into a blend tree in `FX_Breeze.controller`.

 4) Assigned bones, that have Physbone component, will automatically set `IsAnimated` to `true`.
 This may not work sometimes, so please double check!

+> [!NOTE]
+> If your Physbones are outside from the bones, you definitely need to set `IsAnimated` to `true`.

-5) Modular Avatar merges FX Layer, Expression Menu & Parameters into your Avatar during publishing.
+6) Modular Avatar merges FX Layer, Expression Menu & Parameters into your Avatar during publishing.

 # Instructions: